 Adult volunteers who are fully vaccinated are welcome to volunteer at the CHAP studio.
 Masks are required to be worn at all times (we will provide you one if you do not have one) and a maximum of 8 volunteers may work in the studio at one time so we can maintain social distancing as much as possible.

-Because of the potential medical vulnerability of the children CHAP serves, please do not enter the studio if you have recently been exposed to the virus or if you are awaiting test results.
+Because of the potential medical vulnerability of the children CHAP serves, please do not enter the studio if you have recently been exposed to the virus, are awaiting test results, or are experiencing COVID-19 symptoms.
 For those volunteers who would prefer not to come to the studio, we can provide projects that can be completed in the safety of your own home.
 Contact Faye at email@example.com for details.